|

 Welcome to Democracy Now!

-Palestinian tragedy onto the world level, but also
+all, bringing the Palestinian tragedy onto the world level,

-transcending himself from a local great famous Arab poet to
+but also transcending himself from a local great famous Arab

-a world poet who was able really to also elevate, I would
+poet to a world poet who was able really to also elevate, I

 strike a balance between the personal and the political and